2020 Eurovision Song Contest 2021 2022 →

 - Luxembourg – In July 2020, RTL Télé Lëtzebuerg confirmed that Luxembourg would not participate in the 2021 contest, stating that they have no “focus on entertainment and music shows” and that participating in the contest “would put the broadcaster under a financial strain”.

 - Morocco – In response to rumours that the EBU had been in discussions with Morocco regarding participation in the contest, Karim Sbai, the Director of Communications of Morocco’s Société Nationale de Radiodiffusion et de Télévision, stated in February 2020 that Morocco’s possible return to the contest had not yet been discussed.
+Ultimately, Morocco was not included on the final list of participating countries for the 2021 contest.

 Associate EBU members.